HALO Breast Pap-Test

 An L-Dex® measurement, or Lymphedema Index measurement, is a non-invasive test for assessing the severity of lymphedema, an unnatural buildup of fluid in the arm that rarely occurs after surgery for Breast Cancer.
 An L-Dex measurement takes only a few minutes and is completely painless and non-invasive.
-The test is performed prior to and after surgery.
-It is an excellent means by which we can prevent Lymphedema from developing.
+The test is performed in Dr. Kaufman's office prior to and after surgery.
+It is an excellent means by which we can help to prevent Lymphedema from developing.

-During the L-Dex process, the patient lies down with the L-Dex device attached to both arms.
-A harmless, low-strength electrical signal is then sent through the arms, measuring the amount of fluid in each.
+During the L-Dex process, the patient stands on the L-Dex device which looks similar to a scale.
+A harmless, low-strength electrical signal is then sent through the hands and arms, measuring the amount of fluid in each.
 The amount of fluid in the unaffected arm is then compared to that in the affected arm.
 Depending on the patient’s deviation from the amount of fluid usually found, therapy designed to decrease the fluid is prescribed by the Dr. Kaufman.

 The L-Dex measurement is a simple but effective tool to help Dr. Kaufman identify if fluid pressure in the arms is increasing.
 This may indicate the beginning of lymphedema.
 Appropriate treatment can then be undertaken to help prevent Lymphedema from becoming a serious problem.

-The BRCA genetic test involves obtaining a simple blood or saliva sample that is performed in the doctor's office.
+The BRCA or breast cancer genetic testing involves obtaining a simple blood or saliva sample that is performed in the doctor Kaufman's office.
 The sample is then sent to the lab for DNA analysis.
-It may take two weeks for results to be available.
-Patients with a positive test will work with Dr. Kaufman to develop an appropriate prevention strategy and plan.
-It is wonderful news when a woman receives negative BRCA results, however, they need to realize that they still have a chance of developing breast cancer, similar to other women in the general population.
+It may take up to two weeks for results to be available.
+Patients with a positive test will work with Dr. Kaufman to develop an appropriate prevention strategy and plan of action.
+It is wonderful news when a woman receives negative BRCA and genetic testing results, however, they need to realize that they still have a chance of developing breast cancer, similar to other women in the general population.
 Regular screening should continue and a plan will be discussed with you at your office visit.

-Genetic counseling can be beneficial both before and after testing for a BRCA gene.
+Genetic counseling can be beneficial both before and after testing for the BRCA or other breast cancer related genes.
 Your level of risk for the gene may be assessed by reviewing your personal and family medical history.
 Counseling can also help you determine how to handle the results of your test.
 Prior to obtaining the necessary sample, we will counsel you appropriately in our office.
 Should further specialized services be needed we will help you arrange for that.